numaproj/numalogic/docs/ml-flow.md

 ### Model loading

 Once, the models are save to MLflow, the `load` function of `MLflowRegistry` can be used to load the model.
-Like how the models was saved with 'artifact_type', the same type should be passed to the `load` function.
+Like how the artifacts were saved with 'artifact_type', the same type shall be passed to the `load` function as well.

 ```python
 from numalogic.registry import MLflowRegistry